Mutable Queues

 ensures q.view = Sequence.empty *)

 The newly created queue has no elements.
-Its view
+Its view model equals the empty

 sequence, as stated by the postcondition.

-It's worth mentioning that the specification implicitly assumes q
+It's worth mentioning that the specification implicitly assumes q to be

 disjoint from every previously allocated queue.
 This is an important design